-The NRC has determined and recommended the Codes of Conduct i.e. the Roles and Responsibilities of Chairman of the Board, all other Board members and Managing Director of Olympic Industries Limited.
-They have submitted the recommended Codes of Conduct to the Board of Directors of the company for final approval.
-The Board has accordingly approved the Codes to lay down for implementation and also to post it in the website of the company.
+Besides other routine functions, the NRC determined and recommended the Codes of Conduct i.e. the Roles and Responsibilities of Chairman of the Board, all other Board members and Managing Director of Olympic Industries Limited and submitted those to the Board of Directors of the company which have accordingly been approved by the Board for implementation.
+The Codes of Conduct has been posted in the website of the company.